DINA-Web/dina-collections-data-model-use-cases/sequence/10-Import_raw_sequence.md

 - Have a sequence file in ab1 format

 ## Course of events
-1. The user selects the sequence reaction
+1. The user selects and uploads the raw sequence file
-1. The user selects the raw sequence file to import
+1. The user links the sequence to the Sequence Reaction

 ## Alternative paths
+1. The user configure the file name convention to be used for raw sequence files
+1. The system monitors a predefined folder for any new files
+1. For each new file, the system extract the information from the file name and automaticaly links the raw sequences to the Sequence Reaction.

 ## Success post-conditions